Remediation and Infection Control Considerations for Reopening Healthcare Facilities Closed Due to Extensive Water and Wind Damage

 - CDC: Healthcare Water System Repair Following Disruption of Water Supply

-- CDC/HICPAC: Guideline for Environmental Infection Control in Health-Care Facilities
+- CDC/HICPAC (MMWR): Guideline for Environmental Infection Control in Health-Care Facilities

 - EPA: Emergency Disinfection of Drinking Water